CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Introduction

 To address these challenges, we introduce \emph{CountsDiff}, a modern diffusion model that operates on the set of natural numbers $\mathbb{N}_0:= \{0, 1, 2, \dots\}$.
-CountsDiff builds on the theoretical underpinnings of Blackout Diffusion \citep{santos2023blackout}, but, for greater clarity and generality, reparameterizes the forward process in terms of a survival probability $p(t)$, stabilizes the outputs via random rounding, and introduces analogs to the complete toolkit of contemporary diffusion models, including continuous-time training and sampling \citep{campbell2022continuous}, weighted objectives \citep{kingma2023understanding}, guidance \citep{dhariwal2021diffusion,ho2022classifier,nisonoff2024unlocking}, and churn/remasking \citep{song2020denoising,karras2022elucidating, wang2025remaskingdiscretediffusionmodels}.
+CountsDiff builds on the theoretical underpinnings of Blackout Diffusion \citep{santos2023blackout}, but, for greater clarity and generality, reparameterizes the forward process in terms of a survival probability $p(t)$, stabilizes the outputs via random rounding, and introduces analogs to the complete toolkit of contemporary diffusion models, including continuous-time training and sampling \citep{campbell2022continuous}, weighted objectives \citep{kingma2023understanding}, guidance \citep{dhariwal2021diffusion,ho2022classifier,nisonoff2025unlocking}, and churn/remasking \citep{songdenoising,karras2022elucidating, wang2026remasking}.
 Furthermore, we evaluate CountsDiff across three settings.
 First, we use synthetic count data to illustrate the limitations of existing diffusion frameworks on $\mathbb{N}_0$ compared to CountsDiff.
 Next, we test CountsDiff on natural images (CIFAR-10 \citep{krizhevsky2009learning} and CelebA \citep{liu2015deep}) to stress its ability to scale to high-dimensional distributions and examine the relative effects of the design parameters we introduce: noise schedules, loss weighting, and attrition.
 Finally, we turn to single-cell RNA-seq imputation, benchmarking CountsDiff on fetal and heart cell atlases \citep{cao2020human, litvivnukova2020cells}, to demonstrate a natural application for our count-based model.
-Anonymous code to reproduce all experiments is available to reviewers and will made public upon acceptance.\footnote{Anonymous repo: \href{https://anonymous.4open.science/r/countsdiff-7582/README.md}{https://anonymous.4open.science/r/countsdiff-7582/README.md}}
+An implementation of CountsDiff and all baselines necessary to reproduce experiments is available at \href{https://github.com/rsoatto/countsdiff}{\texttt{https://github.com/rsoatto/countsdiff}}.